Soccer-France's Giroud at the double after Benzema injury scare | Sports-Games

 France substitute Olivier Giroud made the most of his time on the pitch with a double as the world champions beat Bulgaria 3-0 in their final Euro 2020 warm-up game after fellow forward Karim Benzema came off with a possible knee injury on Tuesday.

 Les Bleus dominated the match and combined well up front with Antoine Griezmann netting a bicycle kick and Giroud, who has had very few chances to play at Chelsea this season, scoring his 45th and 46th international goals after replacing Benzema.
-Benzema, playing his second game for France after a hiatus of more than five years, came off in the 41st minute and coach Didier Deschamps said he wanted to take "no risk" with the Real Madrid striker.
+Benzema, playing his second game for France after a hiatus of more than five years after a blackmail scandal over which he faces a trial in October, came off in the 41st minute and coach Didier Deschamps said he wanted to take "no risk" with him.

+France start their Euro campaign against Germany in Munich next Tuesday before taking on Hungary and European champions Portugal in a tough Group F. "There were a lot of good things.
+I've been able to spare a few players as I was allowed six substitutions.
+Now we know what to expect, it's going to be much more difficult on the 15th (against Germany)," said Deschamps.

 Deschamps made several changes during a quieter second half, with key midfielder Ngolo Kante being replaced by Thomas Lemar in the 65th minute.
 Griezmann was also spared as he was replaced by Ousmane Dembele one minute later.

-Giroud again made the most of his chance as he cut home Benjamin Pavard's cross at the near post in the 85th and tapped in Wissam Ben Yedder's cross in added time to narrow the gap with France's all-time top scorer Thierry Henry to five goals.
+Giroud made the most of his opportunity as he cut home Benjamin Pavard's cross at the near post in the 85th and tapped in Wissam Ben Yedder's cross in added time to narrow the gap with France's all-time top scorer Thierry Henry to five goals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)